 I hope you will give this recipe a try and let me know what you think of this snack/salad/side dish on Instagram or Facebook.
 If you make a picture on Instagram don’t forget to tag #thegreencreator since I’m sharing ALL of your creations now under the highlights ”recipes you love”.Print

-This simple salad makes a great snack or side dish.
+This Chickpeas Nori Salad with Dill makes a great snack or side dish.
 The combination of chickpeas, dill and nori is a surprisingly delicious combination.
-Nourishing, simple and whole food plant-based.

 - 1 sweet white onion, cut in small chunks